IBCBC-bioRex/miRExplorer/README.md

 >The following repositories contain:

-- *docking* : contains all files related to molecular docking (input, output, configuration files etc...);
+- *data* : contains all files related to molecular docking (input, output, configuration files etc...);
 - *ligand* : contains the files for the tested ligands for docking, as they are available online;
 - *PyMOL session* : contains PyMOL session save files to analyze docking poses;
 - *paper figures* : contains the figures generated and used in the paper;